#eye #eye

 This poem was written for the Young Art Writers Programme and was published in the Dublin Art Book Fair 2019.

-Live Virtual Reality Performance, VR Chat, IMMA Open Studio.
+Live Virtual Reality Performance, VR Chat.

 “Our bodies simultaneously exist in two realities, internally and externally, experiencing and being experienced.”

-‘The Body is Present’ is a live virtual reality performance.
-In today’s society, technology is so often pulling us away from each other which is why Aisling felt compelled to use virtual reality to experience intimacy and gain new perspectives on human connection.
-This performance is an attempt to create an intimate setting in a virtual world through a reiteration of Marina Abramović’s ‘The Artist is Present’.
-Aisling explores what it means to be physically present in a particular space and psychologically present in a totally separate one.
-This performance relies on the presence of the viewer to come and inhabit these virtual bodies with the artist and bring the work to life.
+In today’s society, technology is so often pulling us away from each other.
+This piece uses virtual reality to create an intimate setting in a virtual world through a reiteration of Marina Abramović’s ‘The Artist is Present’.
+The work explores what it means to be physically present in one space while being psychologically present in another.
+It relies on the viewer's presence to inhabit these virtual bodies and gain new perspectives on human connection in digital spaces.

-Present In A Time Of Absence, 2019
+Present In A Time Of Absence (2019)

 A short film made to highlight the rapid gentrification in Dublin City today, and the threat of this on the city’s culture.
 Using film as a means of preservation I aim to immortalise some culturally rich parts of the city, such as Thomas St. stalls, the Bernard Shaw pub and the graffiti wall surrounding it.